Bianca-Pasat/MOI/docs/source/miRNA.rst

    work                'Directory containing the nextflow working files'
    <OUTDIR>            ' Location of where you want your results (defined by outdir)'
    .nextflow_log       # Log file from Nextflow
-   # Other nextflow hidden files, eg. history of pipeline runs and old logs.
+   # Other nextflow hidden files, e.g., history of pipeline runs and old logs.

 Functionality
 ~~~~~~~~~~~~~

 The pipeline initially downloads SRA codes and converts the runs into fastq files.
-Alternativey you can provide local fastq files.
+Alternatively, you can provide local fastq files.
 It then performs quality control with FASTQC
 and then automatically detects and removes adapters with Trimgalore.

 Each of the above steps can be skipped, for example if you don’t want to